 The Food Demand Survey is a rapid response system to understand emerging policy or marketing issues (Lusk and Murray, 2014).
 The FooDs is a national monthly online survey, and the current study had a sample size of 1,030 individuals.
 The results are weighted to match the US population in terms of age, gender, education, and region of residence (Lusk and Tonsor, 2016).
 The survey consists of a series of questions that are asked in exactly the same way each month.
 The results are expressed as a percentage in each category.
 The margin of error, representing twice the standard error and thus a 95% confidence interval for the population proportion, was calculated for each sample proportion with the following equation:

-[inline-graphic-526unequ1-research-other]where MoE is the margin of error, [inline-graphic-526inf1-research-other] is the sample proportion, and n is the sample size (n = 1,030).
+where MoE is the margin of error, is the sample proportion, and n is the sample size (n = 1,030).
 Two proportions were considered different if their margins of error did not overlap.